TyKo0707/TyKo0707/README.md

-## Hi everyone, my name is Tymur.
-I'm a sophomore at Charles University in Prague.
+## Student at Charles University in Prague.

 ### 🔭 I am currently not working on any projects except for study purposes.